North America Food Safety Testing Market Size and Share

 North America Food Safety Testing Market Report Scope

-Food safety testing laboratories and food companies constantly conduct food safety tests to ensure that the product is edible using various technologies.
 The North American food safety testing market is segmented by contaminant type, technology, application, and country.
-By contaminant type, the market studied is segmented into pathogen testing, pesticide and residue testing, mycotoxin testing, and other contaminant testing.
-By technology, the market studied is segmented into HPLC-based, LC-MS/MS-based, immunoassay-based, and other technologies.
+By contaminant type, the market studied is segmented into pathogen testing, pesticide and residue testing, mycotoxin testing, GMO testing, allergen testing, and other contaminant testing.
+By technology, the market studied is segmented into polymerase chain reaction, immunoassay-based, chromatography and spectrometry, and others.
 By application, the market is segmented into pet food and animal feed and food segments.
 Food application is sub-segmented into meat and poultry, dairy, fruits and vegetables, processed food, crops, and other foods.
-Furthermore, the report considers the market for food safety testing in established and emerging economies, including the United States, Canada, Mexico, and the Rest of North America.
-For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).
+The market is segmented by geography into the United States, Canada, Mexico, and the Rest of North America.
+The market sizing has been done in value terms in USD for all the abovementioned segments.

 By Containment Type